Kfarmishki: The Kfarmishki Diaspora

 The largest Kfarmishki diaspora community is in Ottawa, Canada, where the early arrival of the Boushey and Tannous Nasrallah (now Tannis) families was followed by several waves of migration.
-The community now numbers more than 9,000 individuals and includes the Ayoub, Boushey, Nesrallah, Saab, Saikaly, Tannis families.
+The community now numbers more than 9,000 individuals and includes the Ayoub, Besharah, Boushey, Nesrallah, Saab, Saikaly, Tannis families.
 Additionally, smaller Kfarmishki diaspora communities are found in Montreal, Canada, in Brazil (~2,000 individuals), in Mexico, and in Argentina.
 As was the case for other Lebanese, the impetus for early waves of migration was often a desire to escape strife and secure economic opportunities.
 In the latter half of the twentieth century to the present, an additional impetus was the pursuit of opportunities for educational and professional advancement.
 In general, members of the Kfarmishki diaspora are well-respected members of their adoptive societies and have succeeded in many fields of work, including business, engineering, academics, medicine, music, and sports.

 The migrants’ journeys were not always successful, however.
 In 1912, fourteen villagers intending to join their relatives in Ottawa, crossed the Atlantic on board the ill-fated Titanic.
 All but one perished, which is the largest number of Titanic fatalities for any one Lebanese village.